-Further infrastructure improvements, including Project Pathway (to meet short/medium term demand) and building resilience improvements, will lead to an increase in both interest expenses and depreciation.
+Further infrastructure improvements, including the Pathway programme of works (to meet short term demand) and building resilience improvements, will lead to an increase in both interest expenses and depreciation.
 Depreciation and amortisation expense is also negatively impacted by the amortisation related to the airport's noise mitigation programme.
 QAC will continue to review the useful life of property, plant and equipment to ensure that the depreciation and amortisation rates applied remains appropriate.

-Dividend payments are forecast to be in the range of \$7.7 million to \$8.8 million during the period.
+Dividend payments are forecast to remain in the range of \$7.0 million to \$7.5 million during the period.
 Dividends are declared based on 50% of NPAT.
-In making any dividend payments, QAC's Board of Directors will give due consideration to forecast operating profits, capital expenditure and other cash requirements.
+In making any dividend payments, QAC's Board of Directors will give due consideration to operating profits, capital expenditure and other cash requirements.